alinahid477/vsphere-tkg-tunnel/README.md

 <img src="images/logo.png" alt="Tunnel to vSphere" width=200 height=210/>

 *After vSphere with Tanzu is enabled on vCentre cluster,* **Use this wizard to**
-- Create TKG cluster (both in wizard mode or pipeline mode)
+- Create vsphere with tanzu cluster (both in wizard mode or pipeline mode)
 - Switch back and forth between supervisor and workload cluster with just 1 command.
 - Use this docker image in your pipeline to create cluster
 - Establish tunnel through bastion host (optional, if needed) in private cluster scenario
+- onboard workload clusters onto tanzu cli and install tanzu packages (prometheus, grafana etc) using tanzu cli (also takes care of psp issue) on workload clusters

 ## Bootstrapped Quick start (recommended)